I think you'll agree with me when I say this:

 It's been nearly eleven years since Mint.com's launch in March 2006.
 In that time a lot has changed.
 A new crop of startups, Mint alternatives if you will, built on fresh new technology and an eye to disrupt the once-disruptor.

-If you're looking to move on, you might find your next favorite from this list!
+If you're looking to move on (and if you're tired of constantly fixing your account connections!), you might find your next favorite from this list!

 Best of the Best